rightjs/rightjs-docs/docs/en/tutorials/top-features.md

 After that all your tables (and only tables) will have this new method.
-We also support inheritance, functionality-injection, allow you to create any number of your own private types and so one.
+We also support inheritance, functionality-injection, allow you to create any number of your own private types and so on.
 It is a big and pretty thing

 [Read more about dom-wrappers](/tutorials/dom-wrappers)